-Buying and selling Florida real estate can be intimidating enough, without having to worry about miscalculating or miss-managing the capital gains you’ll have to pay.
-That’s why understanding Florida’s capital gains tax regulations is so very important.
-Both for those looking to sell property in Florida and the real estate agents representing them.
+Buying and selling Florida real estate can be intimidating enough without having to worry about miscalculating or miss-managing the capital gains you’ll have to pay.
+That’s why understanding Florida’s capital gains tax regulations is so very important—both for homeowners looking to sell property in Florida and the Florida real estate lawyers and agents representing them.
 There are several moves you can make to minimize or even avoid this tax altogether.
-While qualified Fl real estate attorneys are well versed in the state’s real estate capital gains tax and will look after your best interests throughout your closing, here are the most effective ways to take advantage of tax exemptions and deductions in Florida.
+While qualified Fl real estate attorneys are well versed in the state’s real estate capital gains tax and will look after your best interests throughout your closing, here are the most effective ways to take advantage of tax exemptions and deductions in Florida real estate.

 Understand the basics of capital gains tax

-Before diving into strategies to avoid capital gains tax in Florida, it’s important to understand what capital gains tax is and how it works.
-A capital gain is the profit you earn from the sale of a capital asset, like stocks, bonds, and, in this case, real estate.
+Capital gains are the profits you earn from the sale of a capital asset, like stocks, bonds, and, in this case, real estate.
 Those profits are taxed by the government, hence capital gains tax.
-You only have to worry about paying capital gains taxes when an asset is sold.
+You only pay capital gains taxes when an asset is sold.
+For 2024, capital gains are 0% on individual filers with a total taxable income of $47,025 or less, 15% on incomes between $47,026-$518,900, and 20% for any income level above that.

-There are two types of capital gains — short-term and long-term.
-Short-term capital gains tax is a tax on the profit you make from the sale of an asset you have owned for one year or less.
-A long-term capital gains tax is a tax on the profit you make from the sale of an asset you have held for over a year.
+Short-term capital gains is a tax on the profit you make from the sale of an asset you have owned for one year or less.
+Long-term capital gains is a tax on the profit you make from the sale of an asset you have held for over a year.

 Can You Minimize Your Tax Liability, or Avoid Paying Capital Gains Taxes altogether?